-UPDATE: On April 4, 2019, the House of Representatives voted 263-158 for a VAWA reauthorization bill that would close the “Boyfriend Loophole” by making it easier to take away guns from violent abusers even when they are not spouses or domestic partners.
+Update: On April 4, 2019, the House of Representatives voted 263-158 for a VAWA reauthorization that would close the “Boyfriend Loophole” by making it easier to take away guns from violent abusers even when they are not spouses or domestic partners.
 Thirty-three Republicans joined Democrats to support the bill despite explicit warnings that the NRA would be grading the vote.
+Thanks to all those who contacted their Representative in this campaign!

 The Violence Against Women Act (VAWA) is a federal law that protects victims of domestic and sexual violence and funds programs that serve them.
 VAWA has been reauthorized three times since 1994.
 In each case, the legislation enjoyed bipartisan support.
 The 2019 reauthorization introduced by Rep. Karen Bass (D-CA), however, has no Republican co-sponsors with a vote expected in April.